 As I said, I had never done any strength training prior to trying this home workout routine.
 The health benefits of strength training are numerous.
 Daniel and Kelli teach you everything you need to know to build lean muscle (and burn fat).
 If you follow one of their programs, they will help you know how to target different muscle groups as well has how to pace yourself.
 They will also teach your proper form, which is essential for you to achieve the best results as well as prevent injury.

 At Fitness Blender they are pretty vocal about how they dislike cardio equipment, mostly because it’s boring and ineffective.
 With their programs you’ll learn a large variety of circuit cardio exercises, including HIIT (high-intensity interval training).
-It keeps your mind and body engaged week after week.
+It keeps your mind and body engaged.
 Even if you’re new to fitness, they provide alternatives to help you move at your own pace.
-As I’ve said, I’ve been doing this home workout routine for about two years, and I haven’t gotten bored yet!
+I’ve been doing this home workout routine for several years, and I haven’t gotten bored yet!

 5. Positive Message